skaya/angular-on-rails/README.md

 #### What is these packages
 Angular 2 comes with the following **required dependencies** :
-* *reflect-metadata* - for enabling dependency injection through decorators
+* *reflect-metadata* is a library for enabling dependency injection through decorators
-* *es6-shim* - library for ES6 compatibilities
+* *es6-shim* is a library for ES6 compatibilities
-* *rxjs* - a set of libraries for reactive programming
+* *rxjs* is a set of libraries for reactive programming
-* *zone.js* - for implementing zones in JS.
+* *zone.js* is a library for implementing zones in JS.
 Angular 2 uses it to detect changes effectively.

 Also, Angular 2 needs some *feature packages* which give an application utility capabilities.
-Feature packages are the bone of the Angular 2 framework that provides HTML controls, themes, data access, and various utilities.
+The feature packages are the bone of Angular 2 framework that provides HTML controls, themes, data access, and various utilities.
 Details about the packages you can get from [angular guide](https://angular.io/docs/ts/latest/guide/npm-packages.html).
-I use the following feature packages:
+I used the following feature packages:
 * “@angular/common"
 * "@angular/compiler"
 * "@angular/core": "^2.4.0",